jamesrward/foundation5-kitchensink/README.md

 # Middleman Template: foundation5-kitchensink #

 **foundation5-kitchensink** is a [Middleman](http://middlemanapp.com/) project template for the [ZURB Foundation 5](http://foundation.zurb.com/) Framework.
-The objective is to make a project that can quickly showcase the complet Foundation 5 stack including the Foundation Icon Fonts.
+The objective is to make a project that can quickly showcase the complete Foundation 5 stack including the Foundation Icon Fonts.

 This project comes with some example files which uses: